pachyderm/docs/content/latest/deploy-manage/deploy/tracing.md

    PACH_TRACE=true pachctl list job # for example
    ```

-   Pachyderm does not recommend exporting `PACH_TRACE` because
+   MLDM does not recommend exporting `PACH_TRACE` because
    tracing calls can slow them down and make interesting traces hard
    to find in Jaeger.
 Therefore, you might want to set this variable for
    the specific calls you want to trace.